OffBroadway/flippydrive/source/remote-access.rst

 This app will start the FTP/SMB connection.
 You can then use your favorite FTP client to connect to the IP address and port specified in the app.

-.. todo:: Screenshot of program running
+.. todo:: Screenshot of program running - add steps here how to connect to SMB through a tool such as FileZilla